UncleRus/EvLamp/API.md

   "block_height": <Integer, single block (LED matrix) height (number of rows), 8..128>, "h_blocks": <Integer, number of blocks horizontally>, "v_blocks": <Integer, number of blocks vertically>, "type": <Integer, Type of LEDs.
-0 - WS2812, 1 - SK6812, 2 - APA106>,
+0 - WS2812, 1 - SK6812, 2 - APA106, 3 - SM16703>,
-  "current_limit": <Integer, Approximate limit of current consumed by the single block (LED matrix) in milliamps.
+  "current_limit": <Integer, Approximate limit of current consumed by all LEDs in milliamps.
                    The larger this value, the higher the maximum brightness.>, }
 ```